Get insider access

 Samsung Odyssey Neo G9/G95NC S57CG95

 The Dell Alienware AW3423DW and the Samsung Odyssey Neo G9/G95NC S57CG95 are different types of ultrawide monitors.
 The Dell has a 34-inch screen with a QD-OLED panel, while the Samsung has a much larger 57-inch super ultrawide screen with Mini LED backlighting.
 The Dell has better picture quality thanks to its QD-OLED panel, resulting in deeper blacks and more vivid colors.
 The Dell also has better motion thanks to its near-instantaneous response time.
 On the other hand, the Samsung gets brighter, making it a better choice if you need something for a well-lit room, and it delivers much sharper images and text thanks to its higher resolution.
-The Samsung doesn't risk permanent burn-in, unlike the Dell does.
+However, the Samsung doesn't risk permanent burn-in, unlike the Dell.

 Samsung Odyssey OLED G9/G95SC S49CG95